 The cheeks are highly impacted by diets high in sugar.
 When your sugar levels increase, this causes inflammation throughout the body and also triggers your body to make more sebum.
 This increase in sebum and inflammation can cause breakouts to form.

 If you’re seeing regular breakouts on your cheeks then you may want to consider swapping artificial sugars for natural sugars instead, or cutting down on sweet food, fizzy drinks, and alcohol in general.
 To calm breakouts on the cheeks, use soothing masks and cooling skincare tools to reduce inflammation.
 Ensure that you’re exfoliating your skin on a fairly regular basis to prevent pores from clogging.

 When papules and cysts start to appear around your mouth, chin, and jawline, it’s likely that these breakouts are triggered by your hormones – you may only experience them at certain times of the month.
 Hormones fluctuate throughout the monthly cycle and as progesterone levels rise before and during your period, oil production is kicked into overdrive – this increase means it’s much more likely that pores will clog and blemishes will form.
 Hormonal acne is more likely to affect your jawline and chin because this area has a large amount of oil glands.

 Try to keep the area as clean and oil free as you can, which means no touching!
 Use a face wash or treatment that contains to salicylic acid to reduce the breakouts and to prevent them from forming.

-These breakouts can also be affected by the arrival of our period.
-However, getting spots around the jawline and ears can also be a sign that you’re not cleansing properly.
+These breakouts can also be affected by hormones.
+However, getting spots around the egde of the face and near the ears can also be a sign that you’re not cleansing properly.
 The face is a large area to cover and sometimes we can easily miss out on cleansing a small portion of that area.
-Make sure you’re double cleansing and using a toner to get rid of every speck of makeup and/or dirt that could be on the skin.
+Makeup also easily builds up in these areas and doesn’t always get removed.